selkies-project/selkies-operator/README.md

 Operator for orchestrating per-user stateful workloads.

+## Limitations

+* The instructions below must be run within a Google Cloud Organization by a member of that org.
+This is due to the use of  `setup/scripts/create_oauth_client.sh`'s use of `gcloud alpha iap oauth-brand` commands - which implicity operate on internal brands.
+For details see https://cloud.google.com/iap/docs/programmatic-oauth-clients

 ## Quick start

 The steps below will create the infrastructure for the app launcher.
 You should deploy to a new project.